Devastated textile town offers lessons for Serbia

 "Driven by distrust of the legacy of socialist planning, as well as by fear of state capture by corrupt businesses and corruption in the administration, the preferred economic policies have been hands-off, focusing not on specific sectors of the economy but on the general business environment," it wrote.

-The policy has ignored the region's wealth of experience and labor in manufacturing, for example in textiles in Leskovac or armaments in neighboring Bosnia.
+The policy has ignored the region's wealth of experience and labour in manufacturing, for example in textiles in Leskovac or armaments in neighbouring Bosnia.

 "Comparative advantages are likely to be still hiding in the remnants of the past," ESI wrote.